SamarthBhatia/SelfGrowNetworkDefense/status.md

     - Ensured `cargo check` and `cargo test` run cleanly.
 - **Persistence Hardening**:
     - Re-enabled `TPM` serialization but with custom XOR obfuscation for `secret_bytes` to balance simulation persistence needs with security hygiene.
+- **Secure Persistence & Immediate Mute**:
+    - Implemented manual `Serialize` / `Deserialize` for `TPM` to obfuscate secrets and automatically re-register public keys upon restoration.
+    - Added `purge_from` to `SignalBus` and invoked it in `handle_action` to delete pending messages from disconnected peers instantly.
+    - Verified all logic with passing tests (35/35).

 ### In Progress
 - Analyzing the effectiveness of defense evolution (genome drift) under adversarial pressure.